Find the answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 Q: What’s the tipping policy?

 A. Tipping at the resort is left until the end of your stay, so you don’t have to worry about keeping small bills on you.
 You can either tip to individual staff members, or leave a general tip that will be fairly dispersed among all staff.
-A suggested minimum gratuity of 10% for the cay staff and 20% for the dive staff is added to your final billing at check out.
-These amounts can be adjusted up or down at your discretion, based on the level of service that you received.
+A gratuity calculator is delivered to your accommodations with your final billing, so you can let accounting know what amount you’d like to added to your bill.

 For services outside the resort, standard tipping practice is 10-15% on food and beverages, as well as on transportation.